-In downtown Greenport, enjoy flourless matcha pancakes or a grass-fed beef burger at Bruce & Son, an all-day brunch café on Main Street.
+In downtown Greenport, start your day off with hotcakes with fresh maple syrup or a grass-fed beef burger at Bruce & Son, an all-day brunch café on Main Street.
 For lunch, head to Little Creek Oyster Farm & Market to shuck your own oysters (selections change daily) while sipping local beers from Greenport Harbor Brewing Company.

 A new sustainable seafood restaurant in Southold, Minnow at the Galley Ho, is making a splash on the dining scene with its environmentally conscious focus.
 From only using line-caught local seafood and local produce to its refurbished and reclaimed wood furniture, thrifted silverware, and returnable glass-to-go containers, your dinner will taste even better knowing it’s helping this coastal area thrive.